Battle of Al Hudaydah: June: Initial advances

 Almasirah reported a public statement by a pro-Houthi organization called Southern National Front to Resist the Invasion which protested against recruitment of young southern Yemenis by the UAE to fight against the Houthis, calling on the southern tribes to prevent their children from being sent to fight the Houthis.
-Mohammed Ali al-Houthi also ordered the Houthi Supreme Political Council to declare amnesty to pro-Hadi fighters who surrender.

 Saudi Arabia announced that Yemeni forces captured the airport from Houthi forces, which was again denied by Almasirah.